Vampelium/Pixai-Python-API-deprecated/README.md

 Features

-	• AI Image Generation: Utilize the PixAI API to generate stunning images based on your inputs
+	•	AI Image Generation: Utilize the PixAI API to generate stunning images based on your inputs.
 	•	Customizable Parameters: Adjust settings to get the perfect image for your needs.
 	•	Easy Integration: Designed to be seamlessly integrated into your applications.

 Installation